What Is Ibuprofen Used For?

 Pregnancy and Lactation

-Quebec Pregnancy Registry identified 4705 women who had spontaneous abortions by 20 weeks' gestation; each case was matched to 10 control subjects (n=47,050) who had not had spontaneous abortions; exposure to non-aspirin NSAIDs during pregnancy was documented in approximately 7.5% of cases of spontaneous abortions and in approximately 2.6% of controls.
+- Quebec Pregnancy Registry identified 4705 women who had spontaneous abortions by 20 weeks gestation; each case was matched to 10 control subjects (n=47,050) who had not had spontaneous abortions; exposure to non-aspirin NSAIDs during pregnancy was documented in approximately 7.5% of cases of spontaneous abortions and approximately 2.6% of controls.

-Ibuprofen is excreted into human breast milk in extremely low levels.
+- Ibuprofen is excreted into human breast milk at extremely low levels.
 Ibuprofen has a short half-life and is considered safe in infants in doses much higher than those excreted in breast milk.
 Ibuprofen is considered the preferred choice for analgesia or inflammation in breastfeeding women (LactMed from NIH).